ROASTED RHUBARB, STRAWBERRY & ROSE CONSERVE

 Crimson rhubarb stalks and fragrant roses are other creations of the spring garden.
 As luck would have it – or maybe this is all part of nature’s master plan – their flavours effortlessly complement.

 Today, I kick off the preserving season with a spring-inspired conserve.
 If you have access to a fragrant rose you could try your hand at making the rose water from scratch.
-I have shared the simple technique, plus a complete menu using rose water, in the November 2017 issue of NZ House & Garden.
+I shared the simple technique, plus a complete menu using rose water, in the November 2017 issue of NZ House & Garden.

 I love preserving but find the intense sweetness of many jams overpowering.
 Fresh seasonal produce provides delightful nuances of flavour that I like to nurture rather than mask with sugar.
 Sugar has its place as a preservative, so when using less it is essential that the correct sterilising protocol be followed (see recipe).
 Low-sugar preserves also have a shorter shelf life, which consequently keeps an efficient turnover in the pantry.